bit-punk/e-calc/README.md

 # GitFlow

-The versioning schema-used for this project is _git-flow_:
+The branching schema-used for this project is _git-flow_:

 * [git-flow cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/)